Jeeva-G/google-sheets-extractor-integration/README.md

 where `sub-command` is one of the following:

+- _authorize_ - Performs the Oauth handshake to allow permit access to Google Sheets API
 - _copy-urls_ - Copies URLs from a specified Google sheet to designated Extractor.
 - _extractor-start_ - Initiates a crawl-run of an Extractor.
 - _extractor-status_ - Provides a status of the crawl-run(s) of an Extractor.